the impact of Ancient Egypt on Greek Philosophy

 Background : Great Temple of Hera - ca. 460 - 440 BCE (contemporary of the

 symmetry was a system of proportions, which regulated coherence, reciprocity and

 balance.
 These defined harmony.
 Proportions could be expressed numerically in

 "natural" numbers.
 The influence of Pythagorism on Greek architecture

 Memphite thought and the birth of Greek philosophy.

-Greek philosophy & science has been acclaimed as the most original
+Greek philosophy & science have been acclaimed as the most original

 "What does change as soon as philosophy appears on